 The Eustis and Lakeland varieties of limequats were first developed by W. T. Swingle of the U.S. Department of Agriculture in Florida in 1909 and introduced in 1913.
 Limequats have little commercial exposure and are limited to garden production and small grove production.
 They are most often found at farmers markets and commonly used as decorative house plants.

 Recipes that include Limequats.
 One is easiest, three is harder.

-People have spotted Limequats using the Specialty Produce app for iPhone and Android.
+Someone spotted Limequats using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Spotter's comments : Betty B's Ranch...
 Tart limequats!